 The mentor network with The Land Accelerator supports the cohort members before, during and after the program.

-If you are interested in becoming a mentor for 2020, please our Mentorship Program page for more details and to sign up.
+If you are interested in becoming a mentor for 2020, please visit our Mentorship Program page for more details and to sign up.

 2020 Land Accelerator Highlighted Mentors

 The Land Accelerator is excited to have confirmed over 25 mentors for the program for 2020.
 Below are profiles of a few of the mentor pool.

 Anupam Biswal is an associate director at the Clinton Health Access Initiative, where he leads the initiatives related to nutrition, water and agriculture in India.
 In 2010, Anupam received a postgraduate diploma in rural development and rural management from the Xavier Institute of Social Service.
 He has previously worked as an implementation specialist at the Asian Development Bank (ADP), a senior manager for Government Advisory at EY, and a consultant at Accenture.

 Anuradha Bhavnani is an independent consultant working on advising and mentoring startups and social enterprises to build a road map for sustainable business.
 Anuradha previously worked as regional director at the Shell Foundation, where she focused onbuilding enterprise solutions to poverty issues through varied programs and partnerships.
 She also worked as an advisor to the Rockefeller Foundation on their Asian Cities Climate Change Resilience Network (ACCRN).

 Chandan Gadgil is an advisor for renewable energy at the BAIF Research Development Foundation, which is a grassroots NGO in India, where he is planning their Integrated Renewable Energy and Sustainable Agriculture (IRESA) program.
 He is also the President and a Trustee at the Sankalp Medi-Edu Foundation.
 Chandan received his Bachelor of Engineering from the University of Mumbai in 1981.